Counterflow and coflow instabilities in miscible binary superfluids: Counterflow and coflow instabilities from binary superfluid hydrodynamics

-We now proceed by choosing a frame where $\bm{v^n}=0$.
+We now consider a frame where the normal fluid is at rest, $\bm{v^n}=0$.
 This is the case for holographic superfluids in the probe limit, and also for the superfluids modeled by GPE.
-We are interested in the effects from superfluid velocities, so we keep the temperature fixed from now on.
 For simplicity, we shall consider the case where the chemical potentials and charge densities are the same for both superfluid components.\footnote{This is equivalent to setting the imbalance charge density $n_-=n_1-n_2$ identically to zero.
 This can straightforwardly be relaxed if needed.} Then the thermodynamic quantities and sources we need to consider are just $\{n_I=(n,n),\,\bm{v^s_I}\}$ and $\{\mu_I=(\mu,\mu),\,\bm{\bar{h}_I}\}$.
 In this case, the EoMs are